St. Michael's School Demolition Scheduled

 FRYBURG, Pa.
 (EYT) – The halls of Saint Michael’s school building in Fryburg once housed the joyful noise of students in grades first through eighth grades, but soon, even the halls will be gone.

 Nelson.
 E. Karg constructed the concrete and brick building from 1948 through 1949.
-The parish also operated its own school bus at the time.
-The new school was built for a cost of $140,000.
+The new school was built for a cost of $140,000.00.
 In 1963, the school added additional classrooms and a large multipurpose room.
 Approximately 50 years later, the school closed in 2005.

 Nisewonger Construction will soon demolish the old-school building and connected offices that held so many memories for students and parishioners.